natesgibson/graph-sketchpad/README.md

 Node.js library stuff.

 ### src
-Contains 'index.js' which is where I did all the scripting.
+Contains 'index.js' which is where I did all my scripting.